nerdyrasa/conference-form/README.md

 - [x] Name field is required
 - [x] Email is required and must be in a valid format.
-- [ ] At least one activity must be checked from the list under "Register for Actitivities."
+- [ ] At least one activity must be checked from the list under "Register for Activities."
 - [ ] Payment option must be selected.
 - [ ] If "Credit card" is the selected payment option, make sure the user supplied a credit card number, a zip code, and a 3 number CVV value.